konokodo/mangadex-downloader/README.md

-# mangadex-scripts
+# mangadex-downloader
-A collection of helpers for mangadex
+This repository is a fork that focuses primarily on the mangadex-downloader userscript.

+## mangadex-downloader.user.js (API v2)
+A userscript to add a download-button to mangadex-chapters.
+[Install](https://github.com/konokodo/mangadex-downloader/raw/master/mangadex-downloader.user.js)

+You can find its settings [here](https://mangadex.com/settings)

+#### Changes

+- Archive filename
+- Image filename
+- Updated to use MangaDex API v2

 ## delete-all-chapters-of-user.js
 This deletes all chapters of a user on the current page.
 After pasting it into the browser-console it will ask you which user's chapters you want to nuke.
 You will need to fill in the url of the user.
 Your user-url will be the default.
 Make sure you do have the permissions to delete them.

-## mangadex-downloader.user.js
-A userscript to add a download-button to mangadex-chapters.
-[Install](https://github.com/xicelord/mangadex-scripts/raw/master/mangadex-downloader.user.js)
-You can find it's settings [here](https://mangadex.com/settings)

 ## mangadex-bulk-cover-uploader.user.js
 A userscript to add bulk cover upload to mangadex.
 It will use the first number in the filename as Volume.